The Lunchbox: Critical reception

-Raja Sen of Rediff.com praised the film further, giving another perfect score of 5/5 and offered particular compliments to the director Ritesh Batra, stating "Batra, who has also written The Lunchbox, has allowed his smashing actors tremendous room to improvise, all the while himself sketching in nuanced details about the city, its food-ferriers, and the many disparities Mumbai is crammed with."
+Raja Sen of Rediff.com also praised the film, giving it 5/5 and offering particular compliments to the director Ritesh Batra, stating "Batra, who has also written The Lunchbox, has allowed his smashing actors tremendous room to improvise, all the while himself sketching in nuanced details about the city, its food-ferriers, and the many disparities Mumbai is crammed with."
 Filmmaker/critic Khalid Mohammed of the Deccan Chronicle said "What stays in the mind at the end of The Lunchbox is pretty much what stays in mind at the end of a memorable set by jazzmen – not their lapses but the heights they scale."
-Aditya Grover of YouthTimes gave it 4/5 stars and said, "The Lunchbox is delicious and delightful!
+Aditya Grover of YouthTimes gave it 4 out of 5 stars and said, "The Lunchbox is delicious and delightful!
 If you're in the mood to witness genuinely moving cinema, you're in for a treat.
 The delectable taste of this lunchbox remains in your mouth much after you've left the theatre.
 Go for it!"
 Suparna Sharma of The Asian Age gave it 4 out of 5 stars and said: "The Lunchbox is a gently pulsating sweet-sad story of loneliness and love, of wilting spirits finding water again.
 There are three women in three marriages in this film, of which two are ailing.
 The third one is over, almost, only the last rites haven't been performed.
 There are two men in the film – one who has lived a full life and is getting ready to quietly slip off the face of the earth; the other is eager to begin… What's both shocking and soothing is what the film shows us — that it takes very little for a soul to come back to life.
 Mostly, just a hint of hope will do."

 Trisha Gupta in the Sunday Guardian wrote "The Lunchbox is a lovely little film.
 But it does tick all the boxes that might appeal to festival audiences: quaint Asian urbanism (Mumbai trains, dabba delivery), Indian home-cooking, romance.
 It provides local colour, without being demandingly untranslatable."
-In a less positive review for the Chicago Reader, J. R. Jones criticized the film's premise as a gimmick and its purported use of "irritating comic foil" in reference to Nawazuddin Siddiqui's and Bharati Achrekar's characters as Shaikh and Mrs. Deshpande, respectively.
+In a less positive review for the Chicago Reader, J. R. Jones criticized the film's premise as a gimmick and its purported use of an "irritating comic foil" in reference to Nawazuddin Siddiqui's and Bharati Achrekar's characters as Shaikh and Mrs. Deshpande, respectively.